JaGeo/MolecularToolbox/README.md

 - Adapt the filenames and temperatures in the scripts (names for **POSCAR** files and **thermal_displacement_matrices.yaml**)
 - Run the scripts within the Matlab GUI or in the shell by typing:
   `matlab -nodisplay < NameOfTheScript.m`
+- Have a look at [Doc/Documentation.pdf](https://github.com/JaGeo/MolecularToolbox/blob/master/Doc/Documentation.pdf) for more details.

 What to cite
 ----------